 Columbus Real Estate Investing: Generate ROI with 5 Commercial Property Types

-If you have been an avid investor over the last few years, you know that there hasn’t been a better buy than Columbus real estate.
+If you have been an avid investor over the last few years, you know there hasn’t been a better buy than Columbus real estate.
 Home prices and sales continue to trend upwards, population growth shows no sign of slowing down, and business expansion is seemingly the norm.
 So, why are you waiting to make that commercial real estate investment?

-The Arch City not only has a diverse population; it also has many different types of commercial properties for sale, ripe for your investment.
+The Arch City has not only a diverse population but also many different types of commercial properties for sale, which are ripe for your investment.
 Commercial real estate in Columbus, Ohio primarily includes apartment buildings, retail centers, industrial warehouses, land for sale, and office buildings.
 As such, determining where you put your money is immensely important.
 Below are some considerations for each property type.

 Apartment buildings: A profitable Columbus real estate investment?

 As we alluded to above, Columbus, Ohio is one of the fastest-growing cities in Ohio.
-According to the U.S. Census Bureau, Columbus is the 14th largest city in the U.S.; it’s also the largest city in Ohio.
+According to the U.S. Census Bureau, Columbus is the 14th largest city in the U.S. and the largest city in Ohio.

 What does this mean for buying an apartment building?
-It’s good news for Columbus realtors and investors alike.
+Whether you’re investing in an apartment building or want to buy apartment complexes, the outlook looks great!
+That’s good news for Columbus realtors and investors alike.

 Aside from enormous population growth in Columbus, there are more and more renters.
 Millennials, steeped in college debt and faced with lower wages and underemployment, are turning to renting or buying apartment units, rather than buying a house.
 Need more reasons for buying an apartment building for sale?
 Here are a few aspects to consider:

 - Cash Flow: As all the evidence indicates, Columbus apartments are in high demand.
 And, The Columbus Dispatch recently reported that the average rent had increased four percent each year for the last several years.
 Steady cash flow is the apparent result of investing in an apartment building for sale in a great Columbus real estate climate.